-Love God, Love People, Change The World
+Love God, Build People,

 Micah and Lindsey Berteau are the Senior Pastors of The House Church.
 They live to see the lost find Jesus and every heart find purpose.
 Micah and Lindsey have both grown up in the house of God and possess a great passion for the local church.
 The church they see is one that is thriving in community, passionate in culture, and endless in love.
 They love God and love people with all of their heart and soul and will do whatever it takes to grow the kingdom of God.